nialov/fractopo-help/README.rst

 Guide for setting up a fractopo environment on notebooks.csc.fi
 ===============================================================

-Requires University of Turku credentials.
-Usage is not officially supported.
+Requires University of Turku or GTK credentials.
+Usage is not officially supported by CSC.

 Setup
 -----

-1. Go to notebooks.csc.fi and log in with University of Turku credentials.
+1. Go to notebooks.csc.fi and log in with University of Turku credentials or GTK-credentials.

    -  *Haka Login* -> *University of Turku* -> *Select*
+   -  *Virtu* -> *Government Identification Service* -> *Select*

-2. Click on Launch new below Geo-Python Lite heading.
-This will start a new temporary Python notebook environment.
+2. Click on Launch new below ``Course Practical Deep Learning - 2020`` or ``Geo-Python Lite`` heading.
+This will start a new temporary Python notebook environment (Prefer Geo-Python if available).
 The initialization will take some seconds.
 3. Click on ``Open in browser`` after the link has popped up under Access column.
 4. Copy the password presented and proceed (proceeding will also